 The ATH-CKS5TW are mid-range true wireless earbuds from Japanese audio brand, Audio-Technica.

 One such brand was Audio-Technica, which announced two headphones at IFA 2019: the ATH-CK3TW and ATH-CKS5TW.
-Of the two, the CKS5TW has the better feature set and commands a higher price (a third, called ATH-ANC300TW, is on the way and will offer noise-cancelling tech).
+Of the two, the CKS5TW has the better feature set and commands a higher price (a third, called ATH-ANC300TW offers noise-cancelling tech).

 So with more choice available in the true wireless market, what do the Audio-Technica ATH-CKS5TWs bring to the table?